 When too many indicators and tools are used, the chances of all of the tools and indicators being aligned are far smaller.
-Besides the disadvantage that the chart will lack simplicity and clarity, the trader will fall into the trap of paralysis of analysis where multiple concepts are always contradicting each other.
+Besides the disadvantage that the chart will lack simplicity and clarity, the trader will fall into the trap of analysis paralysis.
+This is where multiple concepts are always contradicting each other.

-Effectively the trader is looking for the perfect setup that has everything aligned and by doing so the Forex trader is actually filtering out all price action and thereby avoiding trading altogether.
+Effectively the trader is looking for the perfect setup that has everything aligned.
+By doing so the Forex trader is actually filtering out all price action and thereby avoiding trading altogether.
 Although this will not cause loses, it would be impossible to make any gains.

 FINDING A BALANCE IN CONFLUENCE